Statistical Consistency of Set-Membership Estimator for Linear Systems: Numerical Experiments

 Note $\rho(\bar{A}_1) = 0.7900$, $\rho(\bar{A}_2) = 1.1000$, $\rho(\bar{A}_3) = 1.2899$, and $\rho(\bar{A}_4) = 1.2992$.
 This means $A_1$ is Schur stable while the other matrices $A_2,A_3,A_4$ are not Schur stable.
 However, $\|\bar{A}_1\| = 2.9136$, whereas $\|\bar{A}_2\| = 1.1000$, $\|\bar{A}_3\| = 1.2899$, and $\|\bar{A}_4\| = 1.2992$.
 This shows the importance of working with the spectral radius rather than using the spectral norm.

-The numerical results of one simulation run are shown in Fig. \ref{fig:error} -- Fig.\ref{fig:state}.
-We conducted other runs of the simulation, and their behavior was qualitatively similar to the results we present here.
+Numerical results of one simulation run are shown in Fig. \ref{fig:onesim}.
+Our other simulation runs had behavior that was qualitatively similar to the results we present here.
 At the beginning, the algorithm tries different arms.
 After a certain amount of tries of the different arms, the algorithm is able to identify which arm corresponds to the stabilizing mode.
 When the algorithm is trying different arms, the state grows at an exponential rate; however, once the stabilizing arm is found then the state fluctuates about the origin because of the process noise and the stabilizing action of that arm.